 In this subsection, the user can create new trunking assignment(s) and remove existing trunking assignment(s).
-Figure 2.66 illustrates the Trunking Setting webpage.
-The top part of the page called Trunking lists existing trunk(s) which can be removed by pressing the Remove button in the last column.
-Each line of the trunking provides information about the group of links (Trunk) based on Group ID labeled with Trkx where x is the integer number between 1 to 8.
+Figure 2.78 illustrates the Trunking Setting webpage.
+The top part of the page called Trunking Status lists existing trunk(s) which can be removed by pressing the Remove button in the last column.
+Each line of the trunking provides information about the group of links (Trunk) based on Group ID labeled with Trkx where x is the integer number from 1 to 8.
 The managed switch can support up to 8 trunk groups.
 Note that for the difference media types (for example Fast Ethernet, Gigabit Ethernet and Fiber), port trunking needs to be combined separately.
-Therefore, there are two sections for creating trunking: Fast Ethernet Trunking Setting and Giga Ethernet Trunking Setting as shown in the lower sections of the webpage.
+Note that (F)